 Fast forward six months and by mid-September, I had somehow cobbled together enough pages for a novel.
-Then – more in hope than expectation – I emailed the manuscript to a dozen literary agents.
-Unsurprisingly, weeks passed and my emails remained unanswered.
-I decided to publish the book myself and on October 15th 2016, The ’86 Fix joined millions of other novels on Amazon’s virtual shelves.
+More in hope than expectation, I then emailed the manuscript to a handful of literary agents.
+Weeks passed and my emails remained unanswered so I decided to publish the book myself.
+On October 15th 2016, The ’86 Fix joined millions of other novels on Amazon’s virtual shelves.

 A tick on a bucket list and a bet won, I got on with my life.
-I had no idea my crappy novel would go on to become a bestseller.
-I should stress the only reason it became a bestseller is because so many wonderful people took a punt, bought it, and posted lovely reviews.
+I had no idea my little novel would go on to become a bestseller.
+I should stress that the only reason The ’86 Fix became a bestseller is because so many wonderful people took a punt, bought it, and posted lovely reviews.
 Without their support, I wouldn’t be writing this guff.

-Remarkably, and I still can’t work out how, I’ve sold over 100,000 books and now earn a living as a full-time author.
-In a twist of irony, I’ve also received offers from literary agents and publishing houses but not one tempting enough to abandon my indie career.
-I’ve also received a few tentative enquiries about TV/film rights to a couple of my novels but as yet, those rights are still up for grabs (if you’re a producer, that was a less-than-subtle hint – contact me).
+Remarkably, and I still can’t work out how, I’ve sold over 600,000 books and now earn a living as a full-time author.
+I’ve also received a number of offers from publishers but the timing has never been right.
+Alas, the tentative enquiries about TV/film rights to a couple of my novels haven’t amounted to anything, so those rights are still up for grabs (if you’re a producer, that was a less-than-subtle hint – contact me).